chrisclarkedev/Solez-Shop/README.md

 User is able to click on the product itself bringing you to product page.

-On product page it displays "id, name of product, color or product, price, brand".
+On product page it displays "id, name of product, color or product, price, brand, description".

 Contact form page included "First name, Last name, E-mail, Phone number, Questions Components.